 Dear Sea Crest Families,

-The Sea Crest faculty continued each day to show up, dive in, teach and learn.
-Collectively, they were bursting at the seams with creativity to find new ways to connect, collaborate and engage with their students.
-The board of trustees continued to lead with a clear voice, vision and support for the work we do each day.
+Sports continue to be alive and thriving at Sea Crest with teams playing over 14 different sports in the SSIL, Small School Intermediate League.
+We have our new Marine Science program, complete with a lab and off-campus outdoor learning.
+Each day, the Sea Crest faculty is eager to show up, dive in, teach and learn.
+Collectively, they burst at the seams with creativity to find new ways to connect, collaborate and engage with their students.
+The board of trustees continued to lead with a clear voice, vision, and support for the work we do each day.

-On this website, you will learn more about our departmental articulation and choosing to understand our own institutional “why”.
-You will learn about the enriching programs that are offered to each student, the commitment we have made to environmental stewardship through our newly launched Marine Science program and our continued commitment to support each child’s unique learning.
+On this website, you will learn more about our departmental articulation and our own institutional “why”.
+You will learn about the enriching programs that are offered to each student, the commitment we have made to environmental stewardship through our newly launched Marine Science program, and our continued commitment to supporting each child’s unique learning.

 Head of School